InternalReality/InternalReality/README.md

 - 👋 Hi, I’m @InternalReality
-- 👀 I’m interested in making cool projects such as apps and my AI, Mini Basalt!
+- 👀 I’m interested in making music, and some game developing here and there
-- 🌱 I’m currently learning Java, Python, and C++
+- 🌱 I’m currently learning C#, Python, and C++
-- 💞️ I’m looking to collaborate on some apps, and Mini Basalt (AI) but just know im a begginer.
 - 📫 How to reach me internalrift.wolfpack@gmail.com

 <!---